jhernand3z/konvoy-logging/external-elasticsearch/README.md

 # Konvoy logging with external elasticsearch

 Konvoy provides a cluster-level logging solution consisting of three primary addons.
-These compnents are automatically configured to work together and do not require anything else to get up and running.
+These logging components are automatically configured to work together and normally do not require any additional setup to get up and running.

 - Fluent Bit: Log forwarding
 - Elasticsearch: Log storage and searching